KyoriPowered/adventure-docs/source/minimessage.rst

 Markdown
 ^^^^^^^^^^^^^^^^^^^

 MiniMessage also comes with a very simple markdown addon.
-You can enable it by calling ``MiniMessage.withMarkDown()``.
+You can enable it by calling ``MiniMessage.markdown()``.

 Note: Markdown will not be escaped when you call ``escapeTokens``, ``stripTokens`` however will work.